10 Ways to Overcome Homeschool Burnout

-Most every year around February or March, I wrestle with some of the same problems.
+Most every year around mid-semester, I wrestle with some of the same problems.
 Maybe you’ve noticed this too:

 - Being tired

 - Feeling overwhelmed

 - Feeling like the kids aren’t “doing” enough

 - Feeling really critical or cynical, irritable or impatient

 I find myself reaching for education and teaching books, hoping to find the perfect motivational nuggets to get me through the week.
 And, I know I’m not alone, right?!!